villagehiker/templer/examples/casestudy/readme.md

 The original site contained 550-plus pages.
 The website consisted of text files, images and CSS.
 It used no javascript.

-While most pages of the website looked similar to the user, the HTML and CSS creating the pages suffered from inconsistent patching.
-Many of the pages used customized CSS files to force the HTML into adaptive and responsive behaviors.
+While most pages of the website looked similar to the user, the pages suffered from inconsistent HTML and CSS.
 Some pages used HTML 4, others used XHTML.
 More recent ones used HTML 5.
+Many of the pages used customized CSS to force the HTML into adaptive and responsive behaviors.
 The complexity of the site made it difficult to update.

 ## Case Study Elements